 I won’t try to add anything insightful to the reviews of Jared Diamond’s second offering Collapse, How Societies Choose to Fail or Succeed.
 Amazon lists over 900 reviews while Goodreads lists over 2,000 reviews and 50,000(!) ratings with an average of 3.92 out of 5.0.
 Let’s just say that the book hasn’t gone unnoticed.

 In Collapse, Diamond explores cultural and human sustainability by parsing the history of ancient cultures who have not survived and by sorting out reasons modern cultures struggle.
-The book is well written but not light.
+The book readable but is but not light reading.
 Diamond weaves threads of geography, climate, religion, and politics into a complex whole as he steps through several cultures to examine in detail what drove them to virtual extinction.
 Poor, biased, and greedy decisions are the typical culprit.

 I completely enjoyed the book as an eye-opener into the complexity of human problems.
 You cannot come away without a sense that few things are as easy as they seem.
+Or as Fox News or MSNBC would have you believe.
 And it’s hard to disagree with Diamond that the single most important factor in success or failure is decision making.
 No matter what the geography, no matter the climate, no matter about local and competing populations, cultures often make decisions that directly result in decline or sustainability.

 I agree with other reviewers that Diamond presents the blocks of his brick house without vetting.
-He assumes a tacit agreement with the reader on the effects of climate change and presents histories of the peoples he describes mostly without the ideas of other scholars.
+He assumes a tacit agreement with the reader on the effects of climate change and presents histories of whole peoples mostly without input of the ideas of other scholars.
 Not to worry: you can sort this out for yourself as the book is replete with thirty pages of Further Reading.

 It’s not all ancient history.
 He opens with what I felt to be the best chapter of the book where he outlines challenges to residents of Montana’s Bitterroot Valley.
 The clash between tradition, money, and growth in this region is a sad harbinger of what is likely coming everywhere.
 When it comes to property and land use, money and business usually get the win.
 Read this chapter and you’ll have a better picture of modern challenges than anything you’ll hear from any cable news outlet.